-ENERGY DIALOGUE - BECAUSE IT MATTERS
+DIALOGUE REFLECTS OUR COMMON INTEREST IN WELL-FUNCTIONING ENERGY MARKETS his year, we can celebrate 25 year of regular, fruitful energy policy dialogue between producers and consumers of oil under the International Energy Forum.
+The Ministerial meeting in Algiers is the 15th ordinary Ministerial meeting in the producer-consumer dialogue, in addition to two extraordinary Ministerial meetings in 2008 (Riyadh and London).

 By H.E.
-Terje Søviknes, Minister of Petroleum and Energy, Kingdom of Norway wenty-six years ago, the second IEF ministerial meeting was held at Solstrand in the county of Os where I served as Mayor for seventeen years before being appointed Minister of Petroleum and Energy in Norway.
+Tord Lien, Minister of Petroleum and Energy of the Kingdom of Norway

+CELEBRATING 25 YEARS OF THE PRODUCER-CONSUMER DIALOGUE

+There is good reason to celebrate this 25th anniversary and how the dialogue has developed since the beginning.
 It all started in Paris in 1991, when the French government, supported by Venezuela, hosted the first dialogue meeting.
-The initiative was met with scepticism about a more multilateral approach replacing bilateral or regional cooperation.
+The initiative was met with scepticism from many countries, and only a few countries were represented at a political or high level at the first meeting.
+Although the importance of stable energy markets was recognised, the need for dialogue between producers and consumers was not.
+The general thinking was that OPEC stood on one side defending producers' interests and the IEA stood on the other side representing the consumers.
+That approach was more confrontational than cooperative.
+There was scepticism about a more multilateral approach replacing bilateral or regional cooperation.
 Many countries were staunch defenders of the principle of no interference in the market, claiming that the invisible hand should clear the market and set prices.
-It is good to see that after a difficult birth the dialogue has developed and grown.

-The dialogue process took an important step further in the year 2000, at the IEF7MM, when Saudi Arabia and the then Crown Prince Abdullah at the ministerial meeting took the initiative to establish and host the IEF secretariat in Riyadh.
+It is good to see that after this difficult birth the dialogue has developed and grown.
+The dialogue process took an important step further in 2000, when Saudi Arabia and the then Crown Prince Abdullah at the Ministerial meeting in Riyadh (IEF7) took the initiative to establish and host the IEF secretariat in Riyadh.
+Today the IEF has 72 member countries, and these countries account for 90 per cent of global supply and demand for oil and gas.

-For decades, Norway has argued for the benefits of closer dialogue and improved cooperation between producers and consumers of oil.
-We have seen the need for international organisations if we are to reap these benefits.
-In the dialogue process, Norway has seen the advantage of being both an oil exporter and an industrialized western country, and we have seen that we have a role to play as a mediator.
-Norway has actively supported the dialogue process from the very beginning including the preparation for the very first meeting in Paris.
+For decades, Norway has argued for the benefits of

+closer dialogue and improved cooperation between producers and consumers of oil.
+We have seen the need for international organisations to reap these benefits.
+In the dialogue process Norway has seen the advantage of being both an oil exporter and an industrialised Western country, and we have seen that there is a role to play as a mediator.
+Norway has actively supported the dialogue process from the very beginning, including the preparation for the very first meeting in Paris.
+The second Ministerial meeting was held in Norway in 1992.

 Why is the dialogue process important?
-First, because dialogue is a prerequisite for trust between the various players in the oil market, between the producers of oil and the consumers of oil.
+First of all, because dialogue is a prerequisite for trust between the various players in the oil market, between the producers of oil and the consumers of oil.
 Access to energy is key to economic and social development.
 Petroleum resources are not evenly distributed and security of supply has often been an area of concern for importing countries.
 For petroleum producing and exporting countries on the other hand, the oil industry is a source of income and a key source for economic development.
 To these countries, security of demand is important.
 These interests are in no way contradictory.
 Stable energy markets are important for importing as well as exporting countries.
-Recognition of this fact and recognition of the interdependence and mutual interest between producer and consumer countries rather than competition has been the foundation for the dialogue process.
+Recognition of this fact and recognition of interdependence and mutual interest between producer and consumer countries rather than competition has been the foundation for the dialogue process.